menhaj007/reach_mastermind/README.md

 - readUserInput(), in the terminal, it asks for the user to enter values.
 - start(), this function job is to record user's name at global scope.
 Then starts the game.
 - play(), the engine for this application.
 This method/function triggers other functions such as chooseDifficultyLevel(), generateRandomNumbers(), wile loop, and calculate. ...
 - calculate(arrayA, arrayB), this method takes two arrays, then compares them to determine if their values match.
 For instance, arrayA = {1,2,3,1}, arrayB = {1,2,3,4}.
 There will be three correct number on the correct location, One value 4, is incorrect because is not in the list.
 Since arrayA has two 1s, the exact location takes precedence over the wrong location.
-If arrayA = {1,2,4,3}, an arrayB = {2,1,3,4}, this will produce 4 correct numbers in the in the wrong positions.
+If arrayA = {1,2,4,3}, an arrayB = {2,1,3,4}, this will produce 4 correct numbers in the wrong positions.
 There is JUnit test written for this method, you can run your test.
 The difficult part in this challenge was to find the result for (true, false, false), if all matched, other two conditions will fail, if the second matched the first and last will fail, if the was true, the first two would fail.
-Perhaps, there many ways to solve this, but I ended up using multiple arrays then comparing the index values in both. if a match found, then replaced with a value out of the domain range in this case {x>=0}, since negative values are not not part of the domain, I keep replacing the tmpArray to keep testing.
-The Otherway, I thought to work on it was to use a string, if a number found the first match in the list, then increment the counter, if not, added to the string, so at the end, the string will cosist of not matched? true: false,
+Perhaps, there many ways to solve this, but I ended up using multiple arrays then comparing the index values in both. if a match found, then replaced with a value out of the domain range in this case {x>=0}, since negative values are not part of the domain, I keep replacing the tmpArray to keep testing.
+The other way, I thought to work on it was to use a string, if a number found the first match in the list, then increment the counter, if not, added to the string, so at the end, the string will consist of not matched? true: false,
 - guessedCorrectAndNumberLocation, it increments when two values at exact indices match in the two arrays.
 - guessedCorrectNumber, it increments when a value doesn't have an exact position match but still exist in the list.
 It is only match with one value, if there are two {1,1}, {1,2}, only the first correct match increments.
 - incorrectGuess, after find the correct and incorrectValueAtWrongPost, then add them then subtract from the array.length;